Drop the Apple Sleeping Beauty and Pick Up CBD

 The oil tinctures are definitely the most popular way to take CBD for sleep.

-Sleep is systemic issue and the oil tinctures have a longer absorption time which is important.
+Sleep is a systemic issue and the oil tinctures have a longer absorption time which is important.

 There's a huge tie in with histamines and sleep disruption so CBD isolate is recommended if you have any allergies.